About the Interim Provost

 At Penn, she has served as Associate Dean for Undergraduate Education in the School of Engineering and Applied Science, Chair of the Graduate Group in Bioengineering, and a Penn Fellow, the cross-University program for select faculty members to develop leadership skills, build alliances across disciplines and gain deeper knowledge of University governance.
 In partnership with Prof. Dennis DeTurck, then Dean of the College of Arts and Sciences, she led Penn’s multi-year grant (2013-2018) from the American Association of Universities to improve the quality of teaching in science, technology, engineering and mathematics, especially through new techniques of active in-class learning.
 SEAS students twice awarded her the Ford Motor Company Award for Faculty Advising, and in 2012-13 she led the cross-campus working group that studied best practices in undergraduate research as part of the University’s reaccreditation by the Middle States Commission on Higher Education.

-As Deputy Provost, she oversaw the academic policies and programs that govern undergraduate and graduate education across Penn’s 12 schools, as well as the Center for Undergraduate Research & Fellowships, the Center for Teaching & Learning, College Houses & Academic Services, Penn First Plus, New Undergraduate Student Orientation & Academic Initiatives, the Graduate Student Center, the Family Resource Center, the Online Learning Initiative, and the Office of Student Conduct.
+As Deputy Provost, she works closely with the Provost, as well as overseeing the Center for Undergraduate Research & Fellowships, the Center for Teaching & Learning, College Houses & Academic Services, Penn First Plus, the Online Learning Initiative, and the Center for Community Standards and Accountability.

 Prof. Winkelstein joined the Penn faculty in 2002, following a two-year postdoctoral fellowship at Dartmouth College and a PhD in bioengineering from Duke University (1999).
 She earned a BSE cum laude in bioengineering from Penn in 1993, as a Benjamin Franklin Scholar